 5. When all else fails, upgrade to a convertible.

-I know it’s not always convenient to upgrade, but I found that with both of my car seat haters that once we switched to a convertible car seat, car rides went a lot smoother.
+I know it’s not always convenient to upgrade, but once both my car seat haters switched to a convertible car seat, car rides went a lot smoother.
 I don’t know if it’s because they were up higher and could see better – although, I wouldn’t think the view would be that much different, as they’re still rear facing – or if it was because the new car seat was more comfortable, but when I did make the switch I wished I had done it sooner.

 It is HARD when you’re baby hates his car seat, but you are a mom (a damn good mom!
 Especially if you made it all the way through this long post about how to help your baby deal with car seats!) and you will figure this out.